timbrockley/blog.timbrockley.co.uk/pages/_posts/development/2020-08-11-delete-github-commit-history.md

 # Add all the files and commit the changes:
 git add --all
-git commit -am "Initial commit"
+git commit -am "initial commit"

 # Force push update to the master branch of our project repository:
 git push -f origin master